-- Tutoring sessions occur outside of a student's teacher-led math instructional time during the school day. - Students participating in Math Corps (4 8) receive 90 minutes of tutoring weekly.
-These 90 minutes can be divided to fit your students' schedules (e.g., three 30-min sessions per week, five 20-min sessions per week, etc.) - Students participating in K-3 Math Corps receive daily 20-minute sessions in pairs every day a tutor is at the site (ranges from 3-5 days per week depending on tutor commitment). - Tutor caseloads of students vary depending on the number of hours the tutor is serving in a day. - Tutors serving 6 or more hours per day serve a minimum of 24 students - Tutors serving less than 6 hours per day serve a minimum of 14 students
+- Tutoring sessions occur during the school day outside of teacher-led math instructional time. - Students participating in- 4-8 Math Corps receive 90 minutes of tutoring weekly.
+These 90 minutes can be divided to fit student schedules (e.g., three 30-min sessions/week, five 20-min sessions/week, etc.) - Students participating in K-3 Math Corps receive 20-minute sessions in pairs every day a tutor is at the site (ranges from 3-5 days per week depending on tutor commitment). - Tutor caseloads of students vary depending on the number of hours the tutor is serving in a day. - o Tutors serving 6 or more hours per day serve a minimum of 24 students - o Tutors serving less than 6 hours per day serve a minimum of 14 students